X

 View now View at ESET

-Whether it is personal or professional, we rely upon our computers and mobile devices to help manage and control our lives -- including working, studying, playing games, or communicating with loved ones.
-No matter what you use, your smartphones, tablets, and PCs contain a lot of personal, sensitive information that must be protected.
+Whether it is personal or professional, we rely upon our computers and mobile devices to help manage and control our lives.
+No matter what you use your device for, your smartphones, tablets, and PCs contain a lot of personal, sensitive information that must be protected.

-That is why antivirus software and programs are essential to protect the details of your personal and professional lives.
-Now, inbuilt and default antivirus protections offered by device manufacturers are much improved than a decade ago, but when you consider the modern-day threats we face -- ranging from phishing to ransomware -- you can never have enough protection.
+That is why antivirus software and programs are essential to protecting the details of your personal and professional lives.
+Inbuilt and default antivirus protections offered by device manufacturers are much improved compared to a decade ago, but when you consider the modern-day threats we face -- ranging from phishing to ransomware -- you can never have enough protection.

-Furthermore, we tend to focus only on our PCs, and we may forget that our other devices, and Internet of Things (IoT) gadgets, may also become pathways for cyberattacks.
 ZDNET has searched for the best antivirus you can find and trust to protect multiple devices and operating systems.
-Our top antivirus software pick is Bitdefender Total Security, which can handle advanced security threats with ease and without draining your CPU's capacity.
+Our pick for the best antivirus software overall is Bitdefender Total Security, which can handle advanced security threats with ease and without draining your CPU's capacity.

-Based on real user reviews and personal use, these are the best antivirus software and apps to protect your most personal information in 2023.
+Based on personal experiences, real user reviews, and expert options, these are the best antivirus software and apps to protect your most personal information in 2024.

 Screenshot of Bitdefender Total Security website